siberoloji/siberoloji.github.io/content/blog/2024-10-24-afflib-tools-a-comprehensive-guide-for-kali-linux-users.md

 <!-- /wp:code -->

 <!-- wp:heading {"level":4} -->
-<h4 class="wp-block-heading">2. <strong>affuse</strong></h4>
+<h4 class="wp-block-heading">2. ***affuse***
 <!-- /wp:heading -->

-  <strong>affuse</strong> is a FUSE (Filesystem in Userspace) utility that allows AFF images to be mounted as if they were physical drives.
+  ***affuse***  is a FUSE (Filesystem in Userspace) utility that allows AFF images to be mounted as if they were physical drives.
 This is incredibly useful for accessing and analyzing files stored within the disk image without needing to extract the entire contents.

 <!-- wp:code -->